The Benefits of walking that nobody is talking about

 Lowers the risk of breast cancer in women

 Typically, exercise such as walking reduces the risk of breast cancer.
-Exercise lowers the hormone estrogen in the bloodstream, and studies reveal that women who are active physically, are 30% less likely to get this disease.
-So, you might want to try walking at least 30 minutes every day to reduce your risk.
+Exercise lowers the hormone estrogen in the bloodstream, and studies reveal that physically active women are 30% less likely to get this disease.
+So, you might want to try walking for at least 30 minutes daily to reduce your risk.

 Improves the mood

-It’s a crazy world out there, work stress, and life challenges are big stuff to deal with.
-As such, it’s essential to do things to enhance your mood.
-A study at Stanford University shows that walking in nature such as in a leafy green environment helps the mood.
+It's a crazy world out there; work stress and life challenges are big stuff to handle.
+As such, it's essential to do things to enhance your mood.
+A study at Stanford University shows that walking in nature, such as in a woodsy area; or a leafy green environment, helps the mood.

 Aids weight loss

 Walking not less than 45 minutes daily is a perfect weight loss goal.
-Still, if your schedule permits it, you can level up with 20 minutes of high-intensity interval training serves as a complete weight loss package.
+Still, if your schedule permits, you can level up with 20 minutes of high-intensity interval training as a complete weight loss package.

 Helps in Type-2 diabetes